cyber-defence-campus/RemoteIDReceiver/README.md

 ## Installation

 The system is meant to run in any Linux distribution.
-We tested it on a Raspberry Pi 4 running a Lite OS 64-bit and on an Ubuntu 22.04
+We tested it on a Raspberry Pi 4 running a Lite OS 64-bit and on an Ubuntu 22.04.
+Make sure you have `python` and `pip` installed.

 From `Receiver/` install requirements with
 ```